huggingface/blog/informer.md

 >>> dict_keys(['start', 'target', 'feat_static_cat', 'feat_dynamic_real', 'item_id'])
 ```

 The initial values are exactly the same as the corresponding training example.
-However, this example has `prediction_length=48` additional values compared to the training example.
+However, this example has `prediction_length=48` (48 hours, or 2 days) additional values compared to the training example.
 Let us verify it.

 ```python